 This discrepancy may be explained by Boatwright’s (2000) caution regarding potential gender bias in research findings.
 As women typically follow more relationally oriented developmental paths, the language used to evaluate relational needs might be more familiar and socially acceptable to them, making them more likely to express a desire for these behaviours.
-The online and anonymous format of this study may have encouraged men to provide more candid responses regarding their need for relationally-oriented and participative leadership approaches, therefore demonstrating a significant preference for .
+The online and anonymous format of this study may have encouraged men to provide more candid responses regarding their need for relationally-oriented and participative leadership approaches, therefore demonstrating a significant preference for social identity leadership.

 Age differences in leadership preferences